- Ask a Question

 - Get Involved

-Symbi, Iowa's first GK-12 Program is a partnership between Iowa State University and the Des Moines Public School District.
+Symbi, Iowa's first GK-12 Program is a partnership between Iowa State University and central Iowa school districts.
 Symbi is funded by the National Science Foundation to support Iowa State University graduate students (Fellows) conducting interdisciplinary research in areas associated with biorenewables.
 Each Fellow works collaboratively with a selected middle school or high school science teacher to leverage the Fellow's research experiences as they develop innovative and engaging science activities for the students.
 The Fellows spend one full day every week throughout the public school year in a science classroom performing the duties of a "resident scientist/engineer" as they interact with their partner teacher and students.
 Symbi is a response to President Obama's call to the nation's scientists to "spend time in the classroom, talking and showing young people what it is that your work can mean and what it means to you […] to think about new and creative ways to engage young people in science and engineering."

 Why the name Symbi?
 Symbi, stems from the scientific and mainstream term Symbiosis; a mutually beneficial relationship between two entities.
 What better represents the relationship between our fellows and the middle school and high school students.
 Symbi is simply a shortened form of the original term creating a unique, complete, and proper name.